November 12th

 Meaning of the subhAShita:

-He who travels the world; he who serves the erudite - his acumen shall expand, just as a drop of oil on water!
+He who travels the world, he who serves the erudite—his acumen shall expand, just as a drop of oil on water!

 Commentary:

-Read, travel, learn with the learned!
+Read, travel, and learn with the learned!

 pada vigrahaH: